TGOlson/surfline/README.md

 Surfline API bindings and types in JS with no external dependencies.

-The publically available Surfline API is undocumented, but relatively easy to call.
+The publicly available Surfline API is undocumented, but relatively easy to call.
 However, the response types are often quite messy, and at times inconsistent.

 This library provides more clarity of response types by providing rigorous Typescript bindings for the available Surfline API calls.